 I like to follow the rule of thirds.
 It’s simple, but effective.
 Many cameras (and phone cameras!) have a grid setting, which can be incredibly useful when taking photos of scenery or buildings.
-This helps you see if buildings are straight, or the horizon, saving editing time or cropping later.
+This helps you see if buildings are straight, or check the horizon in landscape pictures, saving editing time or cropping later.

-The warm lighting in the above photograph of the Roman Forum is totally natural, I won a photography prize at university for it!
+The warm lighting in the above photograph of the Roman Forum is totally natural.
+I actually won a photography prize at university for it!

 I also invested in some softbox lighting for indoor photography – they’re especially useful for creating a natural lighting look during the darker seasons.

 … but don’t be afraid of the flash!